Loading...

 at the end of every sub-figure except for the very last one.

-See Figures in Page to create sub-tables that expand to the full page.
+See to create sub-tables that expand to the full page.